Herbert Isaac Ernest Dhlomo

 Herbert Isaac Ernest Dhlomo (1903, Siyamu/Pietermaritzburg (Natal) – 20 October 1956, Durban) is one of the major founding figures of South African literature and perhaps the first prolific African creative writer in English.
-His elder brother was the artist R. R. R. Dhlomo, and the great Zulu composer, R. T. Caluza, is a near relative.
-His father, Ezra, was a friend of Bambatha, who led the Bambatha rebellion.
+His younger brother was the artist R. R. R. Dhlomo, and the great Zulu composer, R. T. Caluza, is a near relative.
 Dhlomo himself held many jobs during his short life, but always regarded his literary production as his major achievement:

 "My creative life is the greatest thing I can give to my people, to Africa.
 I am determined to die writing and writing and writing.
 And no one … can stop, fight or destroy that.
 It is the soul, the heart and, the spirit.
 It will endure and speak truth even if I perish…I have chosen the path to serve my people by means of literature, and nothing will deflect me from this course."

 Biography

 Early years

 Born in Natal Colony, Dhlomo was educated in local schools, before training as a teacher at Adams College.
 He subsequently taught for some years in Johannesburg.
 He was very active in social affairs during the 1920s, which resulted in several articles published by him in newspapers such as Ilanga Lase Natal in Durban and Bantu World.